SanderVanhove/node-referencer/README.md

 # Node Referencer

-Easily add node references to scripts and copy the variable name to your clipboard.
+Godot plugin to easily add node references to scripts and copy the variable name to your clipboard.

 ### Example